shadowsocks/shadow-shop/website/wp-content/plugins/woocommerce/readme.txt

 If you’re interested in contributing to WooCommerce we’ve got more than 350 contributors, and there’s always room for more.
 Head to the [WooCommerce GitHub Repository](https://github.com/woocommerce/woocommerce?utm_source=wp%20org%20repo%20listing&utm_content=3.6) to find out how you can pitch in.

-WooCommerce is currently 100% translated into 24 languages, including Danish, Ukranian, and Persian.
+WooCommerce is currently 100% translated into 24 languages, including Danish, Ukrainian, and Persian.
 If you’re interested in helping to localize WooCommerce by adding your local language, visit [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/woocommerce?utm_source=wp%20org%20repo%20listing&utm_content=3.6).

 == Frequently Asked Questions ==